2019 - Ongoing

 The manufacturing and application of analogue photomontage techniques such as collage, embroidery and weaving is used metaphorically to portray my grandfather's experience of adapting to a new (Western) culture and my dad's multicultural upbringing.
 In a way, I literally weave the different cultures and experiences together, creating a fusion of their Chinese and Dutch identities.
 I stitch parts from different images together to depict the fragmentation of my family memory.

 I also explore the ancient Chinese belief of the invisible ‘Red String of Fate’ to tell my grandparents' love story.
 According to the legend, two people connected by the red thread, are destined to meet each other, regardless of place, time, or circumstances.
 The magical red thread, which is believed to be tied around the ankles, may stretch or tangle, but will never break.
 The myth is similar to the Western concept of soulmates.
 It seems like fate: how my grandparents met as complete strangers, from different cultural backgrounds, and did not speak the same language, yet somehow ended up together.
 I suppose the act of love is a language in itself that speaks on a much deeper level.
 With the use of red string, I create many connections within the photographs, making the invisible visible.

 Some of the photographs feature unfamiliar faces which still leave me with questions.
-A few of the pictures also have short messages or descriptions with names written on the back of them in various languages that I tried to decipher.
-Unfortunately they did not clarify or explain much.
-I manipulate those images to represent this unknowingness, and the abstruse and ambiguous relationship I have with them, as well as the people shown within them.
-I blur and obscure the subjects’ identities, partially cutting into them, overlaying them or recreating a kind of accidental multiple exposure.
+A few of the prints also have short messages or descriptions with names written on the back of them in various languages that I tried to decipher, but they did not clarify or explain much.
+I manipulate those images to represent this unknowingness and the abstruse and ambiguous relationship I have with them, and those shown within them.
+I blur and obscure the subjects’ identities through partially cutting into them, adding Chinese red seal ink paste, and overlaying them to recreate a kind of double exposure.